froland/semisecu/presentation/tableofcontents.md

 ===========================

 Identity: The identity of somebody/something is who/what he/it is.
-Authentication: The authentication is the act asserting the identity of something/someone.
+Authentication: The authentication is the act of asserting the identity of something/someone.

 Why authentication?